 Open, Component—Year

-If you’re new to playwriting and looking for a safe, warm classroom to experiment with your burgeoning love of the craft, this is the place for you.
-We’ll make our own plays, but we’ll do it informed by the diversity that is on our stages right here, right now.
-Playwrights like David Henry Hwang, Sarah Ruhl, Dominique Morisseau, Nilaja Sun, C. Julian Jimenez, and many others will be the voices that we elevate as we find our own.
-A combination of analysis and (primarily) creative workshop, Act One, Scene One is a great place to start your first (or second, or third, or fourth) play.
+If you are new to playwrighting and looking for a safe space to experiment with your burgeoning love of the craft, this is the place for you.
+In this course, we will make our own plays but will be informed by the diversity that is on our stages right here, right now.
+Playwrights such as David Henry Hwang, Sarah Ruhl, Dominique Morisseau, Nilaja Sun, C. Julian Jiménez, and many others will be the voices that we elevate as we find our own.
+A combination of analysis and (primarily) creative workshop, this course will be a great place to start your first (or second, or third, or fourth) play.

 Faculty